Polycythemia Vera

 23% (25 of 110) of patients in the group that received Jakafi kept their hematocrit under control and had a reduction in spleen size of at least 35% compared with <1% (1 of 112) of patients in the group that received other treatments

-Graphic of two circles – one is 60% vs the other circle showing 19%.
-60% of patients in the group that received Jakafi kept their hematocrit under control without phlebotomy.
+Graphic of 2 circles—one is 60% vs the other circle showing 19%.
+Sixty percent of patients in the group that received Jakafi kept their HCT under control without phlebotomy

 Hematocrit portion of the primary endpoint